 Details For his Autumn Winter 2002 collection, the designer set out to explore the duality of humans and their relationship with nature, titling the collection “Virginia Creeper” after the pest plant of the same name.
 To illustrate this dichotomy the designer created garments inspired by horror films and traditional military garments.
 Models wore vests and coats decked in cargo pockets and hand distressed crewnecks and hoodies reminiscent of school uniforms.
-The natural aesthetic becomes even more evident when looking at how each piece of clothing was treated with multiple different chemical washes, dyeing and hand distressing; all to create a lived in and time-weathered effect.
+The natural aesthetic becomes even more evident when looking at how each piece of clothing was treated with multiple different chemical washes, dyeing, and hand distressing; all to create a lived-in and weathered effect.
 This crewneck sweater is a standout piece in the collection, done in black terry cotton which fades and distresses overtime on the sleeves, hem, and neck.
 The front features a Virginia Creeper graphic printed in a collegiate school font with “Parthenocissus Quinquefolia” the scientific term for the plant underneath.

 Size + Fit Marked size 48 fits true to size Medium (please refer to measurements).
 21 inch chest width 25 inch length